 - A research-backed outcomes measurement tool — the Daily Living Activities-20 — measures mental illness or disability’s impact on daily living areas.
 A copyrighted tool, the DLA-20 is free to use after a 3.5-hour webinar training by MTM Services.
 The DLA-20 provides valid scores and consistent utilization for healthcare report cards.
 It also yields critical information for treatment planning and estimating Axis-V (global assessment of functioning) of the DSM-IV and supports psychiatric approval for Medicaid reimbursement and healthcare reporting standards.

-- In response to the dramatic increase in heroin- and opioid-related overdoses and continued negative health outcomes stemming from tobacco, alcohol and other drugs, the National Council for Behavioral Health provides consulting on expanding the use of Medication Assisted Treatment (MAT) through several different modalities.
+- In response to the dramatic increase in heroin- and opioid-related overdoses and continued negative health outcomes stemming from tobacco, alcohol and other drugs, the National Council for Mental Wellbeing provides consulting on expanding the use of Medication Assisted Treatment (MAT) through several different modalities.

 - Mental illnesses and addictions affect individuals, children and families year round, and our work to address them is never ending.
 Contact us today to learn more about our children’s behavioral health consulting.